Vladimir-csp/uwsm/README.md

   so those vars are emptied instead (!))
 - Lists of variables for export and cleanup are determined algorithmically by:
   - comparing environment before and after preparation procedures
-  - boolean operations with predefined lists
+  - boolean operations with predefined lists (can be configured)
   - manually exported vars by `uwsm finalize` action

 </details>